PewDiePie vs T-Series: Background and overview

 Felix Kjellberg, better known online as PewDiePie, is a Swedish YouTuber who makes comedic videos.
-He has traditionally been known for his Let's Play videos, and his channel was the most subscribed on YouTube from 15 August 2013 until 22 February 2019, when he was surpassed by T-Series, although PewDiePie took back the title shortly after approximately 8 minutes.
+He has traditionally been known for his Let's Play videos, and his channel was the most subscribed on YouTube from 15 August 2013 until 22 February 2019, when he was briefly surpassed by T-Series due to a YouTube routine audit, although PewDiePie took back the title shortly after approximately 8 minutes.
 His fan base at the time of the competition was generally known as the "9-year-old army".

 T-Series is an Indian music record label and film production company.
 On YouTube, it has a multi-channel network consisting of 29 channels (excluding Lahari Music), run by a team of 13 people.
-The main T-Series channel primarily contains Indian music videos (Bollywood music and Indi-pop) as well as Bollywood film trailers, and releases several videos every day, having uploaded over 13 thousand videos as of August 2019.
+The main T-Series channel primarily contains Indian music videos (Bollywood music and Indi-pop) as well as Bollywood film trailers, and releases several videos every day, having uploaded over 20 thousand videos as of October 2023.

 The competition between the two channels began after T-Series began to near PewDiePie in subscribers in late 2018.
 T-Series temporarily overtook PewDiePie in subscribers on numerous occasions in early 2019, and on 27 March 2019, it became the most subscribed YouTube channel for five consecutive days, before PewDiePie regained the lead.
-PewDiePie then held the lead for 2 weeks, before T-Series passed him permanently, reaching 100 million subscribers on 29 May 2019.
+PewDiePie then held the lead for 2 weeks, before T-Series passed him on 14 April 2019, reaching 100 million subscribers on 29 May 2019.